Chapter 1 Introduction

 Has viewing pornography caused any other negative consequences in your personal or professional life (e.g. missed work, poor performance, neglected relationships, financial problems)?

-If you’re a porn user that depends on it for masturbation or sex, all you need to do is read on.
+If you’re a porn user that depends on it for masturbation or sex at all, the only thing you need to do is read on.

 If you’re here for a loved one, all you need to do is persuade them to read this book.